nmeri17/suphle-docs/src/docs/v1/routing/index.md

 ```

 It is apparent with the above that the lower level collection is part of a bigger puzzle collaborating in the grand scheme of things, and it doesn't even know it!
 For all it cares, it can exist just as independently as its host collection.
 As long as it either defines its group name AAA, or lets a host collection do that for it through the method name where it's defined.
-When both are present, the outer declaration takes precedence.
-This means library authors can publish modules containing route collections, which can be imported into any parent scope whatsoever
+When both are present, the outer declaration takes precedence ((still true??)).
+This means authors can publish modules containing route collections, which can be imported into any parent scope whatsoever

+## Selectively extending route collections

+Suppose we want to reuse a route collection, but don't want all the routes there to appear in the current app, we can't use traits or inheritance since the collection automatically reads all class methods.
+Class composition is elegant and comes in handy when the number of patterns to import are minor
+// example

+It may become cumbersome having collections making so many calls to a dependency.
+In such case, it may be better exposed through a [component template](/docs/v1/component-templates)

 Subsequent solutions to be examined are familiar to those who have dabbled in devops and deployment.
 But they are invited into the programmatic domain for the purpose of developers either oblivious of their existence, or those who have limited access to tooling regarding the subject and the deployment level.